elangovana/pytorch-lambda-inference/README.md

-# pytorch-lambda-inference
+# POC Pytorch on AWS Lambda for inference
 This is a proof of concept hack to deploy pytorch into lambda.
+** Work in progress**

 # Build on AWS CodePipeline
 1. Folder stucture